Partial knee prosthesis : for who, why and how?

 • A lifespan comparable to total prostheses, in the right indications.

-Satisfaction rates are high, and most patients regain smooth mobility, complete independence, and good confidence in their joint.
+Satisfaction rates are high and most patients regain smooth mobility, complete autonomy and good confidence in their joint.

 A tailor-made approach, on a case-by-case basis